pytorch/pytorch/functorch/docs/source/ux_limitations.rst

 :func:`vmap` will raise an error if it encounters an unsupported PyTorch in-place operation and it will succeed otherwise.
-Unsupported operations are those that would cause a Tensor with more memory to be written to a Tensor with less memory.
+Unsupported operations are those that would cause a Tensor with more elements to be written to a Tensor with fewer elements.
 Here's an example of how this can occur:

 ::